 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cooperstown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cooperstown is a city of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Cooperstown who work in office and administrative support (12.54%), management occupations (11.68%), and sales jobs (8.26%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.72% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Cooperstown telecommute to their jobs.
+Overall, about 7.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Cooperstown does not have a public transit system used by locals to get to and from work.

-The education level of Cooperstown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Cooperstown have a college degree.
+The percentage of adults in Cooperstown who are college-educated is close to the national average for all communities of 21.84%: 20.00% of the adults in Cooperstown have a bachelor's degree or advanced degree.

 The people who call Cooperstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cooperstown residents report their race to be White, followed by Native American.
 Important ancestries of people in Cooperstown include Norwegian, German, English, Irish, and French.